QUICK SUMMARY

 Where you’ll find formaldehyde in your cleaners:

-- All-purpose cleaners, bathroom cleaners, glass and window cleaners
+- All-purpose cleaners, bathroom cleaners, glass cleaners, and window cleaners

-- Air fresheners (plug-ins, sprays, gels, scented candles)
+- Air fresheners, including plug-ins, sprays, gels, and scented candles

-- Floor cleaners, polishes, specialty cleaners (e.g., disinfectants, mildew removers)
+- Floor cleaners, polishes, and specialty cleaners, such as disinfectants and mildew removers

 Heart Health Risks

-- Hypertension (High Blood Pressure): Chronic exposure to formaldehyde damages blood vessels, leading to increased vascular stiffness and elevated blood pressure—a major risk factor for heart disease.
+- Hypertension: Chronic exposure to formaldehyde can damage blood vessels, leading to increased vascular stiffness and elevated blood pressure.

-- Atherosclerosis Development: Formaldehyde triggers oxidative stress and systemic inflammation, which promote the buildup of plaques in arteries, increasing the risk of coronary artery disease.
+- Atherosclerosis Development: Formaldehyde may trigger oxidative stress and systemic inflammation, which promote the buildup of plaques in arteries.

-- Heart Rhythm Abnormalities (Arrhythmias): Formaldehyde disrupts the electrical activity of the heart, potentially causing irregular heartbeats and increased strain on cardiac function.
+- Heart Rhythm Abnormalities: Formaldehyde can disrupt the electrical activity of the heart, potentially causing irregular heartbeats.

-- Cardiotoxicity: Prolonged exposure can weaken heart muscles, reducing the heart’s ability to pump blood effectively and increasing the risks of heart disease and heart failure.
+- Cardiotoxicity: Prolonged exposure can weaken heart muscles, reducing the heart’s ability to pump blood effectively.

 - Chronic Inflammation: Formaldehyde-induced inflammation exacerbates damage to the cardiovascular system, increasing the likelihood of heart attacks.